 All entries must be the original work of the person or persons submitting them.
 The Mirage staff follows all copyright laws for submitted work and will verify originality to the best of our ability, but the responsibility for submitting original artwork or written work lies with the artist.
 If copyright infringement occurs, the artist or author will bear responsibility for it.

-Each person may submit up to five pieces of writing and five works of art.
+Each person may submit up to three pieces of writing and three works of art.
+Please note that this is a new policy.

 Writers and artists are welcome to resubmit material that was not previously accepted for publication.
 However, they should also consider submitting fresh works that represent their most recent and accomplished artistic achievements.